codekoch/schooldevice/README.md

 > sudo ./install.sh restore
 - (yes to all)
 - After restart all schooldevice installations are gone except of the schooldevice git directory
-- Login, open a termin and change again to schooldevice git directory
+- Login, open a terminal and change again to schooldevice git directory
 - get the latest version of schooldevie
 > git fetch --all